bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 7th level, your training has taught you how to magically compel a target to focus on you.
 As a bonus action, choose a target that can hear you and that you can see within 60 feet.
 The target must make a Charisma saving throw against a DC of 8 + your Charisma modifier + your proficiency bonus.
 On a failed save, the target cannot make attacks against anyone but you or target any of your allies with an ability (magical or otherwise).
 Additionally, they cannot willingly move further away from you.
 This effect lasts for one minute or until you use this ability against someone else or you are incapacitated.
 Once a creature fails their saving throw against this ability, you cannot use it again until you finish a long or short rest.

 #### Calming Words
-Starting at 10th level you've become particularly adept at predicting what will cause controversy--words are weapons too.
+Starting at 10th level you've become particularly adept at predicting what will cause controversy; words are weapons too.
 As such, you can add twice your proficiency bonus to any Charisma check you make to defuse tense situations.
-In addition, when an ally you can hear makes a Charisma (Persuasion) check and you Help them, they can add your Charisma (Persuasion) modifier to theirs when resolving the check.
+In addition, when an ally you can hear makes a Charisma (Persuasion) check and you Help them, they can add your Charisma modifier to theirs when resolving the check.
 \column
 #### Resilience
 Starting at 15th level, you can ignore your wounds and keep fighting even through attacks that would normally incapacitate you.
 When you are reduced to 0 HP or would be outright killed (such as by a Power Word: Kill effect), you can spend 8 STA to instead heal to half your maximum HP.